fbarth/predictRealEstatePrice/slides/index.md

 ## Introduction and motivation

 1. The price of residential real estate in Sao Paulo city has grown very fast in recent years, especially in some neighborhoods.
-3. *To understand the prices*, I crawled some data from real estate agencies sities and built a regression model using attributes (i.e., neighborhood name, size, bedrooms, bedrooms with bathrooms and carspaces quantity) to predict the price.
+2. To understand these prices, I accessed some data from estate agencies and built a regression model to predict the real estate price, using attributes like: neighborhood name, size, bedrooms, bedrooms with bathrooms and carspaces quantity.

 ```